Wednesday, 30 March 2022

 sail artisan vendor:publish --tag=lighthouse-config

-This configuration file will be published at config/lighthouse.php in your application directory.
+This configuration file will be published at config/lighthouse.php

-To finish Lighthouse configuration, we just need to enable the CORS (Cross-Origin Resource Sharing) for your GraphQL endpoints at config/cors.php by changing the path value:
+To finish Lighthouse configuration, we just need to enable the CORS (Cross-Origin Resource Sharing) for your GraphQL endpoints at config/cors.php

-- 'paths' => ['api/*', 'sanctum/csrf-cookie'], + 'paths' => ['api/*', 'graphql', 'sanctum/csrf-cookie'], ];
+return [- 'paths' => ['api/*', 'sanctum/csrf-cookie'], + 'paths' => ['api/*', 'graphql', 'sanctum/csrf-cookie'], ];

-Setting up Sanctumlink
+Setting up Sanctum

 And again, Laravel ecosystem shining 💫